-It’s that time again.
-The year is ending, and advisors nationwide are preparing business plans for the next year.
-It’s a perfect opportunity to encourage your clients and prospects to take stock of their financial needs by doing an annual review.
+It’s that time again: The year is ending, and advisors nationwide are preparing business plans for the next year.
+It’s a perfect opportunity to encourage your clients and prospects to take stock of their financial needs by conducting an annual review.

 Annual reviews are fantastic opportunities to consistently evaluate your clients’ ever-changing needs, especially as they relate to easily overlooked issues like the changing of beneficiaries, policies for children and grandchildren, and retirement planning.
-January and February are among the most popular months of the year for having babies* and people tend to take stock of their lives around the time of their birthdays.
+After the hustle and bustle of the holidays and the new year, maybe people are motivated to get their financial affairs in order.

 There are also productivity advantages to consolidating your annual reviews around a few key months of the year.
 By scheduling reviews around calendar dates instead of renewal dates, you can increase your efficiency.
 And, by doing this, you give your clients and prospects a timely reason to think about their financial needs each year.